-ECPI may disclose directory information, without prior consent of the student.
-Directory information is defined as general information including but not limited to: parent or eligible student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
+ECPI has designated the following types of information as directory information: parent or eligible student's name, address, telephone number; date and place of birth; honors, awards and certifications; and dates of attendance.
 Parents and eligible students may request that the school not disclose directory information about them by contacting the Campus President of the ECPI location that the student is currently attending or has previously attended.